 Taken from the new, unfurling fronds of the Ponga or Tree Fern, found throughout the New Zealand forest and bush.

-This graceful form represents, strength, vitality, new life, a new beginning.
+This graceful form represents, strength, vitality, new life, a new beginning, with the older mature fronds guarding and protecting the new forming branches.

-The kowhaiwhai design is often painted on the ridgepole of the meeting house, depicting the whakapapa or geneology of the iwi or tribe.
+The kowhaiwhai design is often painted on the ridgepoles of the meeting house or wharenui, depicting the whakapapa or geneology of the iwi or tribe.

-Made up of repeated symetrical designs, taken from the natural forms and unique aspects of the land and sea, creating a story of history and location.
+Made up of repeated symetrical designs, often variations of the koru design linked together, and other natural forms and aspects of the land and sea, creating a pictorial story linking an individual to their ancestors, their history and location.

 The Spiral Twist;